DanielSchuman/a130/pages/policy.md

 5) Agencies shall manage information in accordance with the following principles:

-  a) Providing notice of Federal agency practices for the collection, use, maintenance, disclosure, dissemination, and destruction of records, as appropriate;
+  a) Providing meaningful notice of Federal agency practices for the collection, use, maintenance, disclosure, dissemination, and destruction of records, as appropriate;

   b) Providing adequate notice when initiating, substantially modifying, or terminating dissemination of significant information that the public may be using;